top of page

 Photojournalism

-Photo Shoots
+Photo page

-Left: Here is a PDF of notes I took on a photography session two of my peers presented.
+Left: Here is a PDF of notes I took on a photography session that two of my peers presented.
 I am working hard to improve my photography skills so I can help my staffers more with their work.
-My staffers are both photographers and while I don't have much experience, I am working to understand cameras and basic concepts like ISO.
+My staffers are both photographers, and while I don't have much experience, I am working to understand cameras and basic concepts like ISO.
 This session helped me master concepts like white balance and aperture, along with ways I can use my iPhone to take appealing pictures.
 I also learned about using gridlines to set up the rule of thirds more easily and how to tell a story using action and reaction.

 Leading photographers

 Left: Here is a PDF of the checklist every photographer must use to complete a gallery.
-As the table leader at the photography table, I have had to walk through this checklist with my staffers many times.
+As the table leader at the photography table, I have had to walk through this checklist with my staff many times.
 This has helped me understand what makes a good gallery or photo shoot and the technical skills required to complete it.
 My staffers struggled a lot with finishing their gallery checklists in the fall semester, so in the spring semester, I've had to step it up.
-Several times I have also had to help my staffers revise their galleries to better fit the checklist.
-An example would be on the first day back to school when one of my staffers had a lot of blurry and dark photos uploaded, which I had to help him cut out of his gallery.
-Moments like this have helped me improve my eye for stronger photos which in turn has helped me improve my own photography skills.
+Several times, I have also had to help my staffers revise their galleries to better fit the checklist.
+An example would be on the first day back to school, when one of my staffers had a lot of blurry and dark photos uploaded, which I had to help him cut out of his gallery.
+Moments like this have helped me improve my eye for stronger photos, which in turn has helped me improve my own photography skills.

 Gallery examples